GSergeevich/openstack/README.md

 # openstack
-This Ansible-playbook are create openstack Mitaka cloud. ubuntu 14.04 Thrusty.
+This Ansible-playbook create openstack Mitaka.
+Tested on ubuntu 14.04 Thrusty.